 Next lets talk dump.
 Many go with expensive actuators but I decide to go cheaper.
 I found an aluminum servo arm that was about 2.5 inches long then mounted a standard 5x7 bearing using one of these Traxxas 3642 shock screws.
-But as I mentioned earlier the servo had to be at least around 300 oz-in like found here.
+But as I mentioned earlier the servo had to be at least around 200 oz-in.
 Mounting the servo was simple, a servo mount would have been better than the zip tie I used but I didn't have any extras laying around.
 With a flip of the third channel toggle switch the arm dumps the box.
 I should note that there were two rivets as a pivot point for the bed, this was way too tight.
 I had to drill them out and use a bolt.
 This provided a much less resistance for the servo.

 ... and here a video of the truck in action

 Notice that the bed falls back into place.
 I was thinking I would need a spring to bring it back but turns out it really isn't needed.
-I can haul almost 8 lbs evenly distributed weight which is more than enough for my 4yr old son to play in the dirt ... that is if he can rip the controller out of my :twisted: hands
+I can haul almost 8 lbs evenly distributed weight which is more than enough for my son to play in the dirt ... that is if he can rip the controller out of my :twisted: hands

 There are plenty of other details about the tuck that I could continue blabbing about but lets face it ... its the pictures and videos that are interesting while the rest is just boring blah blah blah.